|

 suited up in our gear and had signed release forms.

-of the forest at up to 40 miles per hour, and several hundred feet off
+through the canopy of the forest at up to 40 miles per hour, and several

-the ground was unquestionably scary, but after we completed the first platform,
+hundred feet off the ground was unquestionably scary, but after we completed

 From Arenal, we headed up